codetalkio/codethoughts.io/posts/2018-02-07-Mobile-Haskell.md

 find . -path "*-ios*" -name "libHSMobileFun*ghc*.a" -exec lipo -create -output binaries/iOS/libHSMobileFun.a {} +
 ```

-We should now have our library file at `hs-src/binaries/iOS/libHSMobileFun.a` .
+We should now have our library file at `hs-src/binaries/iOS/libHSMobileFun.a`.
+If you change your project, to will probably need to run `./call make clean` before running `./call make iOS` again.